-By 2009, CARB Will Create a "Scoping Plan" Explaining The Actions it Will Take and Regulations it is Pursuing in Order to Satisfy AB 32's Emissions Reduction Requirement continued on next page
+By 2009, CARB Will Create a "Scoping Plan" Explaining The Actions it Will Take and Regulations it is Pursuing in Order to Satisfy AB 32's Emissions Reduction Requirement

-By January 1, 2009, CARB must complete a "scoping plan" which will incorporate emission reduction recommendations from various government agencies (including the Public Utilities Commission and

-Energy Resources Conservation and Development Commission on all matters related to energy, natural gas, electricity and fuel).
+By January 1, 2009, CARB must complete a "scoping plan" which will incorporate emission reduction recommendations from various government agencies (including the Public Utilities Commission and Energy Resources Conservation and Development Commission on all matters related to energy, natural gas, electricity and fuel).
 The scoping plan will provide a road-map for implementation of the 2012 regulations, for the purpose of "achieving the maximum technologically feasible and cost-effective reductions in greenhouse gas emissions" from all sources.
 H&S Code § 38561(a).

-In creating the scoping plan, CARB shall: (1) make recommendations on market-based compliance mechanisms, (2) consider programs implemented by other states, localities and nations, (3) weigh costs with expected benefits to the economy, environment and public health, (4) take into account affects on small businesses and establish a de minimis threshold below which regulations will not apply, and (5) identify opportunities for voluntary emissions reductions, such as by carbon sequestration.
+In creating the scoping plan, CARB shall: (1) make recommendations on marketbased compliance mechanisms, (2) consider programs implemented by other states, localities and nations, (3) weigh costs with expected benefits to the economy, environment and public health, (4) take into account affects on small businesses and establish a de minimis threshold below which regulations will not apply, and (5) identify opportunities for voluntary emissions reductions, such as by carbon sequestration.

-The next CARB workshop regarding the scoping plan will take place on April 4, 2008 in Sacramento.
-A draft of the scoping plan will be available for public comment in June 2008 followed by additional workshops.
-The plan will go to the Board for adoption in November 2008.
+It is likely that several drafts of the scoping plan will be circulated prior to its final adoption in 2009.
+CARB has already requested suggestions from all interested parties (included the regulated community) for developing the scoping plan, and CARB will host public workshops on November 30 and December 14.
 Businesses should carefully review and participate in the creation of the scoping plan and monitor all proposals that potentially affect their industry.
 By 2011, CARB Will Establish Regulations That Will be Enforced Starting in 2012